Leader: Ian Galbally

 Ian Galbally graduated in physics and chemistry from Monash University and meteorology from Melbourne University.
 He has worked in atmospheric science for CSIRO for over 50 years.
 He has had the good fortune to be involved in projects such as the setting up and running of the Baseline Air Pollution Monitoring Station at Cape Grim Tasmania, setting up and supporting for 20 years Australia’s National Greenhouse Gas Inventory and leading part of a group within the Intergovernmental Panel on Climate Change (IPCC) developing international guidelines for countries to report their national greenhouse gas emissions.
 He likes spending time with family, friends and in his garden.

-The course will consist of five sessions of one hour each.
+This course will consist of 10 sessions of one hour each on-line via zoom